liquidlight/lint/readme.md

 - If it is the only, or most common linter for that language, feel free to alias `lint`
 - The linter should report by default and fix if `--fix` is added (sometimes is involves adding `--dry-run` by default and removing if fixing is required)
 - Add the linter to the list above

+## Releasing

+Before the release run the following:

+- `composer update` - commit
+- `npm update` - commit
+- Then prepare the release:
+	- Move `UPCOMING` to `CHANGELOG`, set version & add date
+	- Update the version in `composer.json`
+	- Update the version `package.json`
+	- Run a `composer update`
+	- Run a `npm update`
+	- Commit the result as `Release: X.X.X`
+	- Git tag

+Once you have released, set the version in `composer.json` back to `dev-main` and commit